Pocketkid2/startup-react/README.md

 ### Startup React Deliverables

-Features removed from previous version (see above repository)
+Features removed in this new React version
  - Signing up no longer requires personal information (change suggested by a tester)
  - Thus, profile no longer shows personal information, only the lists stored in the database

-Features added in this new React version (this repository)
+Features added in this new React version
  - Full dark mode support!
  - More and updated displays on the home page!
  - Signing up automatically logs you in as well!